Quick Start

 var double_scene = double(MyScene).instantiate()

 You can stub your double to do different things.
-Any unstubbed method that is called will generate a warning.
+Unstubbed methods that are called generate log messages.

 var double_foo = double(Foo).new()